 Emily Lau, Staff Attorney

-Argument starts at 11:00 a.m.
-ET on Tuesday, October 4, 2022, and can be viewed live on the Supreme Court of North Carolina’s YouTube channel.
+Argument in Holmes v.
+Moore starts at 1:00 p.m.
+ET on Monday, October 3, 2022, and can be viewed live on the Supreme Court of North Carolina’s YouTube channel.

 2017 N.C.
 Sess.
 Laws 144.
 Voters would be required to present one of the following unexpired IDs: a North Carolina drivers license; an ID card for nonoperators or other form of non-temporary ID issued by the DMV; a United States passport; a North Carolina voter photo ID card; a tribal enrollment card; a University of North Carolina, community college, or eligible postsecondary school student ID; a state or local government employee ID; or a driver’s license or ID card issued by another state or US territory as long as the voter registered within 90 days of the election.
 N.C.
 Gen. Stat. § 163A-1145.1(a)(1).
 Voters may also present an unexpired or expired military or veterans ID card.
 N.C.
 Gen. Stat. § 163A-1145.1(d1)-(e).

 N.C.
 Gen. Stat. § 163A-1145.1(a)(2).

 Holmes v.
 Moore, No. 18 CVS 15292, at *76 (N.C.
 Sup.
 Ct.
 Sept.
 17, 2021).

 Brief of Plaintiffs-Appellees at 49-52.